-□ Ground level retail and street activating uses are encouraged as supported by market demand for all new development west of Crawford Street in the Lower Hill.
+Ground level retail and street activating uses are encouraged as supported by market demand for all new development west of Crawford Street in the Lower Hill.

-□ All traffic and parking plans must minimize negative impacts such as noise and pollution on existing and future neighborhood residents, while also maximizing access will be via resident access to parking and the roadways leading to their homes.
-Watson St, to avoid impacts on Fifth Ave
+□All traffic and parking plans must minimize negative impacts such as noise and pollution on existing and future neighborhood residents, while also maximizing resident access to parking and the roadways leading to their homes.

-□ The design of all new development should recognize that the Hill District is primarily a residential neighborhood with neighborhood business districts that are at the edge of the Pittsburgh Central Business District.
+□The design of all new development should recognize that the Hill District is primarily a residential neighborhood with neighborhood business districts that are at the edge of the Pittsburgh Central Business District.

-□ All development plans must be designed to benefit existing and future community residents and businesses, while allowing for future growth of retail, residential, and commercial spaces.
+□All development plans must be designed to benefit existing and future community residents and businesses, while allowing for future growth of retail, residential, and commercial spaces.